Decarbonizing the chemicals industry through synthetic biology.

 Unfair Advantage

-Solugen makes commodity products more cheaply, higher-margin, and with significantly lower capex than one of the world’s largest, dirtiest, and slowest-moving industries.
+Solugen makes commodity products at lower cost, higher margin, and significantly lower capex than one of the world’s largest, dirtiest, and slowest-moving industries.
 Solugen’s first product was hydrogen peroxide.
 Next came glucaric acid, widely used in water treatment.
-Now, they’ve scaled a platform for enzyme production that will allow them to replicate this process for one chemical after another.
+Now they’ve scaled a platform for enzyme production that will allow them to replicate this process for one chemical after another.

 06